ai-labs-team/casium/README.md

 This approach lets us flatten out those chains, letting us handle one logical update at a time, in isolation from others.

 Let's try loading the counter back from local storage when the container initializes.
-Because we don't want to break our isolation boundary by touching local storage directly, we'll have `init()` kick off a command that will be immediately handled and returned to the container in the form a `result` message (which we'll define below as `LoadCounter`).
+Because we don't want to break the isolation boundary by touching local storage directly, we'll have `init()` kick off a command that will be immediately handled and returned to the container in the form a `result` message, which we'll define below as `LoadCounter`.

 The expected return value format for the `init()` function is actually the same as for update handlers, so we can implement this just by changing what it returns: